 Rights Respecting School

-It means the UN Convention on the Rights of the Child is central to the ethos and values of our Academy and permeates all we do.
+The Gold Award means the UN Convention on the Rights of the Child is central and permeates all we do.

 It means that our students understand their rights and their need to respect the rights of others.